-In Mexico City, International Women’s Day is when massive amounts of women take to the streets, take over the streets.
+In Mexico City, International Women’s Day is when a feminine massive takes to the streets, takes over the streets.
 Here, you never say “Happy Women’s Day.”
 To the contrary; on March 8, the rest of the country must feel some small sliver of women’s pain.
+The National Institute of Statistics and Geography [INEGI] calculates that 10 femicides take place every day, and that 66 percent of Mexican women have experienced sexual violence.

-That number included community groups marching for a young woman among them who had been the victim of femicide, university clubs, human rights non-profits, sex workers, moms with strollers, and small packs of twenty- and thirty-somethings with a sharp need to scream the year’s sadness, even spray their rapist’s name in bright green aerosol on a historic building or on the threatening, recently constructed metal wall meant to separate marchers from the patriarchy’s structures.
+That number included community groups, university clubs, human rights non-profits, sex workers, moms with strollers, and small packs of teens and twenty- and thirty-somethings with a sharp need to scream the year’s sadness, even spray paint their rapist’s name in bright green aerosol on a historic building or on the threatening, recently constructed metal walls that were meant to separate women marchers from the patriarchy’s structures.

 There are a few things you should know.
 In the first place, that the government has all but trained women that if they don’t vandalize, their protest won’t make a sound.

-That lesson was learned by many in 2019 when AMLO, despite his daily press conferences at dawn, failed to acknowledge a rash of rapes of young women by on-duty cops, or subsequent mass protests over the violations.
+That lesson was learned by many in 2019 when President AMLO, despite his daily press conferences at dawn, failed to acknowledge a rash of rapes of young women by on-duty cops, or the subsequent mass protests that took place over the violations.

-“We are all obliged to act in a responsible manner, no excesses, no violence,” he told members of the press.
+“We are all obligated to act in a responsible manner, no excesses,” he told members of the press.

-Then on Sunday, someone brought a projector and the Palace behind the wall was lit up in the urgent messages that would guide the hands of the women at Monday’s march.
+On the Friday before the march, the walls were covered by feminist collectives with the names of women who have been lost to violence.
+Then, on the Sunday before the march, someone brought a projector, and the president’s palace, there behind the wall, was lit up in the urgent messages that would guide the hands of the women who would march.

 “A rapist will not be governor,” it read.